 To provide for enjoyment of the park, activities are encouraged that are appropriate to the purpose for which the park was established and will foster an understanding of and appreciation for, park resources and values.
 The Service will not allow visitors to conduct activities that:

-If you have any questions or would like to request an application, call us Monday through Thursday, 8:00 a.m. to 4:30 p.m., at 931-232-5706 ext 105.
-As conflicts with other events may occur, please allow at least two weeks to process your request.
+If you have any questions or would like to request an application, call us Monday through Thursday, 8:00 a.m. to 4:30 p.m., at 931-232-0839.
+As conflicts with other events may occur, please allow at least four weeks to process your request.

 Activity Requiring Permit: A permit is normally required for any activity that is not a customary visitor use for which the park was established, and/or uncertain to foster an understanding of and appreciation for, park resources and values. (i.e. filming and photography used other than for private use; commercial filming and photography involving the use of a model (or any on-camera talent), set or prop (any addition or modification to the natural park landscape); when the possibility exists for damage to park resources; disruption of visitor services; research; and/or if the activity is to take place in areas not open to the public or before or after normal visitation hours).